CSU NAMI ON CAMPUS (National Alliance for Mental Illness)

 4) To host different informative and entertaining events to spread mental health awareness

-We ask your support by giving to CSU NAMI On Campus by participating in the following:
+We ask for your support by giving to CSU NAMI On Campus by participating in the following:

 CSU NAMI on Campus Virtual Walk, Run, and Ride Fundraiser will take place from